 - The grieving process is different for each person and can be affected by many factors.
 Members of our Pastoral Team are available to meet with you to help you through your grieving process.

 - Each year on or around All Soul’s Day, our parish celebrates a Mass of Remembrance for all those who have been buried from our parish during the last year.
-In October, you will receive a special invite in the mail to join us for this Mass.
+In October, you will receive a special invite to join us for this Mass.
 During the Mass, you will have the opportunity to light a candle in his or her memory.

 Funeral Homily Helps